Mina Foley: Recordings

 There are three Mina Foley albums in print on the New Zealand label Ode Records.
-The Early Years (CDMANU1062) was released in 1991 and is a compilation of some of Foley's earliest recordings from the period 1949-1953.
+The Early Years (CDMANU1062) was released in 1991 and is a compilation of some of Foley's earliest recordings from the period 1949–1953.
 These recordings were made in New Zealand.
 Included are recordings of Verdi's 'Sempre Libera', Mozart's 'Der Holle Rache' (performed in English), Bellini's 'Casta Diva'and Donizetti's 'O luce di quest'anima'.

 Songs For You (CDMANU1529) was released in 1996 and is an eighteen track compilation of classics including 'Ave Maria', 'How Great Thou Art' and 'The Lord's Prayer'.

 Mina Foley and Michael Tarawhiti McGifford (CDMANU2061) was released on compact disc for the first time in 2007.
 It features a selection of songs for solo voice and duets performed by Foley with Michael Tarawhiti McGifford.

+Stebbing Recording also released a 33 1/3 RPM Hi-Fi microgroove live recording "miniature concert" recorded at the Auckland Town Hall in 1961.
+Mina is accompanied on the album by the Saint Mary's College and School Of Music Massed Choir, trained by Sister (and later Dame) Mary Leo, and conducted by Patricia Price.

+Side One features, Nun's Chorus by Strauss, and Low!
+Hear the Gentle Lark by Bishop; Side Two features La Virgine degli Angeli by Verdi, Vengeance Aria by Mozart, and The Nightingale and The Rose.

+The Stebbing's website shows it as being on its Zodiac label but that title features nowhere on the physical disc or cover.